CallaJun/CallaJun.github.io/about.md

 - While there, I founded [Sudo Hoot](https://sudohoot.com), Bryn Mawr's student computer science organization
 - I organized a hackathon at the White House.
 In 2015, I helped the Obama Administration develop and organize the first [White House CS Tech Jam](https://obamawhitehouse.archives.gov/blog/2015/12/08/administration-kicks-participation-computer-science-education-week) as part of Computer Science Education Week.

-## Writing

-- [AsAmNews](https://asamnews.com/?s=Calla+Carter) Articles documenting the Asian American experience and showcasing its depth and diversity
-- [The Center for Midnight](https://www.robinsloan.com/center-for-midnight/) A collective project at the [STUDIO for Creative Inquiry](http://studioforcreativeinquiry.org) at Carnegie Mellon